Sourcemap Explorer

 Download

-One click exports a .zip mirroring the original project, ready to open in your editor.
+One click exports a .zip mirroring the original project — sourcemap files and decompiled output side by side.
 Copy the stack summary to paste into a doc or issue.

 Features